-The Final Exam will take place during the final exam period, which runs from April 18 to April 29.
-Saturdays and Sunday are included in the final exam period.
+The Final Exam will take place during the final exam period, which runs from August 16 - August 20.
 Your attendance at the final exam is mandatory.

 You should not make travel plans until you learn the date of your final exam.
 You cannot take the final at a different date/time unless you have university approval.